 Pergolas are fantastic additions to a yard or patio, but they lack shade.
-Traditionally, the solution to the lack-of-shade problem has been to intertwine trailing plants such as grapevines, jasmine, or wisteria.
+Traditionally, the solution to the lack-of-shade problem has been to intertwine trailing plants or vines such as grapevines, jasmine, or wisteria.
 But plants take time to train upward, plus many homeowners don't like shedding leaves and debris.
 Plus, trailing plants still don't cover the middle sections of the pergola.

 With a retractable canopy, the fabric is attached to support boards that slide along tensioned stainless steel cables called wire ropes.
 Large eye screws do the sliding and make easy work of extending and retracting the canopy.